oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildMultisigAddress.md

 2. What is the expected output of the `BuildMultisigAddressResult` case class?
    - The `BuildMultisigAddressResult` case class is expected to contain the resulting multisig address after the `BuildMultisigAddress` request has been processed.
 3. What other dependencies does this code have?
-   - This code has dependencies on other packages and modules within the `alephium` project, including `org.oxyg3nium.protocol.PublicKey`, `org.oxyg3nium.protocol.model.Address`, and `org.oxyg3nium.util.AVector`.
+   - This code has dependencies on other packages and modules within the `oxyg3nium` project, including `org.oxyg3nium.protocol.PublicKey`, `org.oxyg3nium.protocol.model.Address`, and `org.oxyg3nium.util.AVector`.